 COURSE DESCRIPTION: This course focuses on the analytical issues of epidemiological studies: biases, confounding, interaction, statistical methods used in case-control and longitudinal studies, and sample size/statistical power.
 The homework will reinforce these concepts.
-Students are expected to know the basic design issues of retrospective and prospective studies as well as clinical trials from Epi I.
+Students are expected to know the basic design issues of retrospective and prospective studies as well as clinical trials from the Clinical Research Intensive course.

 PREREQUISITES:Clinical Research Intensive

-STUDENT PREPARATION: Students are expected to know the basic design issues of retrospective and prospective studies as well as clinical trials from Epi I.
+STUDENT PREPARATION: Students are expected to know the basic design issues of retrospective and prospective studies as well as clinical trials from the Clinical Research Intensive course.

 SUITABLE FOR 1ST YEAR STUDENTS: No